-/1 Beginning cash balance on July 1, 2006 and actuals through December 31, 2023.

-/2 Projected RARF and HURF revenues for FY 2025 and FY 2026 are from the September 2023 RAP Panel Official Forecast.
-FY 2024 projected revenues for RARF and HURF are from the interim ADOT revenue forecast.

-/3 Includes MAG STP, CMAQ funds and ARRA; reflects revised MAG CMAQ and STP estimates for FY 2024 to FY 2026.

-/4 Includes ADOT 37% Funds programmed for freeways and highways in the MAG region, which funds the MAG Major Projects, while the remaining subprogram amounts are included in the statewide program.

-/5 Third Party revenue includes local, developer and other funds for programmed projects.
-Third Party revenue is net of Loan Repayment expenditures.

-/6 Includes \$10 million from the STAN Restoration account for interest payments on the Mesa HPAN (construction phase) and \$9.9 million from the STAN MAG 60% account for the Maryland TI project in FY 2014.

-/7 Interest income is on a cash basis and assumes 3.96% for FY 2024, 4.35% for FY 2025, and 4.30% for FY 2026.
-Interest income is dependent on actual and projected fund balances.

-/8 Includes rental receipts, sale of excess property and miscellaneous income.

-/9 Cost of Capital includes RARF bonds, HURF bonds, HELP and GAN loans, RARF, HURF and GAN debt service, HELP Loan Repayment and Bond Redemption Account Interest.

-/10 The discount factor, which was previously used to deflate the revenues to align to the cost estimates, was removed from the revenue figures beginning with the July 2020 certification.
-Instead, cost estimates are in year of expenditure dollars.

-/11 Includes personal services, rental cars, travel and fuel and bond issuance costs assumed at 0.5%.
+- /1 Beginning cash balance on July 1, 2006 and actuals through December 31, 2024. - /2 Projected RARF and HURF revenues for FY 2026 are from the September 2024 RAP Panel Official Forecast.
+FY 2025 projected revenues for RARF and HURF are from the interim ADOT revenue forecast. - /3 Includes MAG STP, CMAQ funds and ARRA; reflects revised MAG CMAQ and STP estimates for FY 2025 and FY 2026. - /4 Includes ADOT 37% Funds programmed for freeways and highways in the MAG region, which funds the MAG Major Projects, while the remaining subprogram amounts are included in the statewide program. - /5 Third Party revenue includes local, developer, private, legislative and other funds for programmed projects.
+Third Party revenue is net of Loan Repayment expenditures. - /6 Includes \$10 million from the STAN Restoration account for interest payments on the Mesa HPAN (construction phase) and \$9.9 million from the STAN MAG 60% account for the Maryland TI project in FY 2014. - /7 Interest income is on a cash basis and assumes 4.10% for FY 2025 and 4.18% for FY 2026.
+Interest income is dependent on actual and projected fund balances. - /8 Includes rental receipts, sale of excess property and miscellaneous income. - /9 Cost of Capital includes RARF bonds, HURF bonds, HELP and GAN loans, RARF, HURF and GAN debt service, HELP Loan Repayment and Bond Redemption Account Interest. - /10 The discount factor, which was previously used to deflate the revenues to align to the cost estimates, was removed from the revenue figures beginning with the July 2020 certification.
+Instead, cost estimates are in year of expenditure dollars. - /11 Includes personal services, rental cars, travel and fuel and bond issuance costs assumed at 0.5%.